-Even Australia’s national broadcaster, the ABC, is inserting hyphens where they don’t belong.
+Even our national broadcaster, the ABC, is inserting hyphens where they don’t belong.

 From ‘newly-minted’ to ‘hotly-anticipated’ and ‘locally-acquired’, our useful little line (-) is being overplayed and overworked.
 Can you see the problem here?

 If our news outlets hyphenate adverbs ending in ly, then it becomes commonplace.
 Students, teachers, writers and others start copying the trend and, before you know it, a lot of people think it’s correct.